Teradata/stacki-wiki/Mesos-Marathon-Zookeeper.md

 </profile>
 ```

 as final output.
 You're likely good.
-If your compute nodes stall at the "Choose A Language" screen.
-Something is wrong with your xml.
+If your compute nodes stall at the "Choose A Language" screen, something is wrong with your xml.
 No, really, something is wrong with your xml.

 % Set your nodes to install
 ```